techidaily/site-games-able/source/_posts/navigating-sonys-dualsense-updates-online.md

 ## 1\.
 Update Your PS5

  To have the ability to wirelessly update your controller, you need to make sure that your PS5 is running the latest firmware update.
-So, if you haven't done so lately, make sure to[update your PS5](https://www.makeuseof.com/how-to-update-ps5/) .
+So, if you haven't done so lately, make sure to [update your PS5](https://www.makeuseof.com/how-to-update-ps5/) .
 Updates are also important because they can also introduce things like new features, bug fixes, performance improvements, and security upgrades.

 ## 2\.
 Go to the Controller Settings Screen